MarekVoe/Master-BedWars-OLD-/README.md

 # Master-BedWars
-BedWars minigame plugin by mastergamerCz.
+BedWars minigame plugin by MarekVoe.
+To be reworked...